Benchmarking LLMs Insight Discovery Capabilities through Synthetic Problem Generation

 • Target name: has_diabetes

-• Insights/factors to be discovered:some text
+• Insights/factors to be discovered:

 • Number of occurrences (in the last 12 months) of values of Triglycerides over the normal range.